-Being particularly fond of coaching and believing in its effectiveness as learning tool brought me to deepen my knowledge of its elements to another level.
-I crave to better understand, day by day, how each single component of a coaching conversation, as well as many other sociological and psychological factors that play a role in the coach-coachee relationship, can maximize the value for a coaching client, that we consider such as a single person, a team or an organization.
+Being particularly fond of coaching, and believing in its effectiveness as learning tool, brought me to deepen my knowledge of its elements to another level.
+I crave to better understand, day by day, how every single component of a coaching conversation, as well as many other sociological and psychological factors that play a role in the coach-coachee relationship, can maximize the value for a coaching client, that we consider such as a single person, a team or an organization.

 Although there are many differences between individual and group coaching, so as between developmental and performance coaching, it is also true that some common factors exist within the practice, which can be roughly interpreted as postulates.

 Such assumptions are those that define at best the coaching practice, namely differentiating it from mentoring and psychotherapy.
 In fact, it is not so difficult even for professionals practitioners to be confused: but if on one hand mentors and therapists make use of coaching elements as part of their professional practice, it is better to keep in mind that their different qualifications circumscribe coaching to their specific field; on the other hand, a professional coach should at least keep informed on the latest academical researches which relate to their field, in a way of normalizing their practice on an imprint which is partially empirical, partially scientific.

 Grant and Cavanagh (2004) argue, not by chance, that such a task must be considered an ethical duty towards the client.
 In their favor, I can affirm that whereas the coachee is responsible to pursue and execute the action plan, it is undeniable that the responsibilities of a coach are many and all equally important: